 Portfolio Turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the fund's shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's performance.
-During the most recent fiscal year, the fund's portfolio turnover rate was 98.9% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 78.1% of the average value of its portfolio.

 The fund pursues its objective(s) by investing in a diversified portfolio typically consisting of approximately 60% of its net assets in stocks and 40% of its net assets in bonds, money market securities and cash reserves.
 Domestic stocks are generally selected from the overall U.S. market.
 International stocks are selected primarily from large companies in developed markets but may also include investments in emerging markets.
-Bonds, which may be issued by U.S. or foreign issuers and issued with fixed or floating interest rates, are primarily investment grade (i.e., assigned one of the four highest credit ratings by established rating agencies) and are chosen across the entire government, corporate, and mortgage-backed securities markets.
+Bonds, which may be issued by U.S. or foreign issuers and issued with fixed or floating interest rates, are primarily investment grade (i.e., assigned one of the four highest credit ratings by established rating agencies) and are chosen across the entire government, corporate, and mortgage- and asset-backed securities markets.
 Maturities generally reflect the adviser's outlook for interest rates.
 The fund may invest up to 40% of its net assets in foreign securities, including international stocks and non-U.S. dollar denominated bonds.
+The fund also gains exposure to stocks and fixed income securities, as well as specific asset classes, through investments in other T. Rowe Price mutual funds and/or exchange-traded funds.

 The adviser may decide to overweight or underweight a particular asset class based on its outlook for the economy and financial markets.
-Under normal conditions, the fund's allocation to the broad asset classes will be within the following ranges, each as a percentage of the fund's net assets: stocks (50-70%) and bonds, money markets, and cash reserves (30-50%).
+Under normal conditions, the fund's allocation to the broad asset classes will be within the following ranges, each as a percentage of the fund's net assets: stocks (50-70%) and bonds, money market securities, and cash reserves (30-50%).
 When deciding upon allocations within these prescribed limits, the adviser may favor stocks when strong economic growth is expected and may favor fixed income securities if the economy is expected to slow sufficiently to hurt corporate profit growth.
 The adviser may adjust the fund's portfolio and overall risk profile by making tactical decisions to overweight or underweight particular asset classes or sectors based on its outlook for the global economy and securities markets.

 When selecting particular stocks, the adviser examines relative values and prospects among growth- and value-oriented stocks, domestic and international stocks, small- to large-cap stocks, and stocks of companies involved in activities related to commodities and other real assets.
 This process draws heavily upon the adviser's proprietary stock research expertise.
 While the fund maintains a diversified portfolio, its portfolio manager may, at any particular time, shift stock selection toward markets or market sectors that appear to offer attractive value and appreciation potential.